 We looked at a lot of ideas for how to make a sandbox.
 Most involved the use of a jig saw, several hours of time and almost as much money spent on supplies as what we would have spent to just go buy one (at least to go buy the plastic version).
 We find ourselves short on special tools, short on time, and short on money.
 This is a tough spot to be in when you REALLY want to find a sandbox solution.

-But find one, we did, all thanks to a comment on this Baby Cheapskate post.
+But find one, we did!
 After making a few purchases, putting together a sandbox for Darah took all of 2 minutes.
 Seriously.
 Here’s what we purchased:

 1. Under-the-bed storage bin that has wheels on it and a lid (plastic, unfortunately, but I know that it is much less plastic than the sandbox we saw for sale at Wal-Mart).
 The lid is crucial, as you don’t want your sandbox to become the neighborhood outdoor cat litterbox.
 Cost: $11.00